 This latest technology connects the two wheels (front and rear) and allows the car to function properly.

 So, these E-axles function exactly like other axles.
-They transfer the power and torque (that is generated by the engine) to the wheels.
+They transfer the power and torque (the engine generates that) to the wheels.
 In turn, electric cars move and operate properly.

 Summing Up